-The closest competitor to Personal Capital would probably be Mint.
+The closest competitor to Empower would probably be Mint.
 I’ve tested Mint on and off over the past few years as well.
-It’s great financial software and similar to Personal Capital in many ways.
+It’s great financial software and similar to Empower in many ways.

-However, Mint focuses on budget tracking and planning whereas Personal Capital puts most of its efforts into the investment side of the fence.
+However, Mint focuses on budget tracking and planning whereas Empower puts most of its efforts into the investment side of the fence.

 That’s not to say that Mint isn’t good – far from it.
 It excels at what it’s built for and is actually a great Quicken alternative.
 However, it just doesn’t fit what I’m after.

 My goal is to touch less on the transaction side and more on the side of tracking wealth and net worth.
-And that’s the area where Personal Capital is a winner.
+And that’s the area where Empower is a winner.

 What’s nice is that you don’t have to just use one or the other.
 Just because it’s the best solution for me, doesn’t mean that wouldn’t be the case for you.
 Try ’em both out and figure out what works best for you.

-So, nothing’s ever perfect, but Personal Capital does nail most everything I want.
+So, nothing’s ever perfect, but Empower does nail most everything I want.
 Here are a few items where the service falls short for me though…

 - No manual transactions – I’m no longer manually entering in receipts from everything we do.
 However, a routine that I liked to do with Quicken is to add in transactions (basically placeholders) for business income I’m expecting.
-That way, I don’t forget about it and can follow-up if it doesn’t show up.
-Sorry, no manual transactions in Personal Capital.
+That way, I don’t forget about it and can follow up if it doesn’t show up.
+Sorry, no manual transactions in Empower.

 All in all, I’m happy to make the change.
 However, this has been a big transition for me.
 20 years is a long time with one piece of software.
 My entire financial history is there and I know the ins and the outs of the product.